ednieuw/ESP32-C3-Clock-and-more/README.md

 <img alt="LDR schakeling" src="Pics/LDR.jpg" width="391" /></p>
 <p style="width: 840px" class="auto-style10">Connecting the LDR to GPIO 00
 failed.
 The pin did not go low to 0V.
 It is used for WIFI?<br />
-Almost all&nbsp; the pins are used now.
-GPIO 03, 04, 05, 18 and 19 are used for the LEDs on the MCU.
-GPIO 20 and 21 are probably used for the serial USB connection. <br />
+Almost all&nbsp; the pins are used now. <br />
+GPIO 03, 04, 05, 18 and 19 are used for the LEDs on
+the MCU.
+GPIO 20 and 21 are probably used for the serial USB connection.
 &nbsp; <br />
 </p>
-<p style="width: 840px"><strong><span class="auto-style10">First Use</span><br class="auto-style10" />
+<h2 style="width: 840px"><strong><span class="auto-style10">First Use</span></strong></h2>
-</strong><span class="auto-style10">When the MCU is started and running properly the LED on the
+<p style="width: 840px"><span class="auto-style10">When the MCU is started and running properly the LED on the
 board will pulse red every second.
 </span>
 <br class="auto-style10" />
 <span class="auto-style10">When connected to WIFI&nbsp; the same led will also pulse green.&nbsp;
 </span> <br class="auto-style10" />
 <span class="auto-style10">Press the
-the top right button to see the ip-address, time and date of the clock .
+the top right button to see the IP-address, time and date of the clock.
 </span>
 <br class="auto-style10" />
 <span class="auto-style10">Date and IP-address will disappear as a new minute starts.</span><br class="auto-style10" />